 Right clicking on a parameter provides the options for displaying that parameter in the currently selected graphical output window.
 With the cursor highlighting the top graphical output window (a blue line appears next to it), select x then $Plot\ Against\ Variable\ of\ Integration$ - in this case t - in order to plot x(t).
 Now move the cursor to the second graphical output window and select y then t to plot y(t).
-Finally select the bottom graphical output window, select y and select y and select y are y to plot y(x).
+Finally select the bottom graphical output window, select y and select y and select y are y and y are y are y and y are y are y and y are y are y and y are y and y are y are y and y are y are y and y are y and y are y are y and y are y are y and y are y are y are y and y are y and

 Now click on the Run control.
 You will see a progress bar running along the bottom of the status window.
 Status messages about the successful simulation, including the time taken, are displayed in the bottom panel.
 This can be hidden by dragging down on the bar just above the panel.
-Fig. 6.2 shows the results.
+Fig. 1.102 shows the results.
 Use the interval delay wheel to slow down the plotting if you want to watch the solution evolve.
 You can also pause the simulation at any time by clicking on the Run control and if you change a parameter during the pause, the simulation will continue (when you click the Run control button again) with the new parameter.